Marginal Interventional Effects: Identification and Estimation with Instrumental Variables

 The joint normality of error terms is a strong and restrictive assumption.
-When the errors $(\epsilon,\eta,V)$ are not normally distributed, imposition of normality can lead to substantial bias in the estimates of target parameters (\citealt{arabmazar1982investigation}).
-To avoid this problem, \citet{HeckmanUrzuaVytlacil2006a} propose that we fit Equation \eqref{eq:Yxp2} semiparametrically using Robinson's (1988) partialing-out procedure.
-In this case, the estimation of $\textup{MTE}(x,u)$ can be summarized in four steps: \begin{enumerate} \item Estimate the propensity scores using a standard logit/probit model, and denote them as $\hat{\pi}(Z)$; \item Fit local linear regressions of $Y$, $X$, and $X\hat{\pi}(Z)$ on $\hat{\pi}(Z)$ and extract their residuals $e_{Y}$, $e_{X}$, and $e_{X\hat{\pi}(Z)}$; \item Fit a simple linear regression of $e_{Y}$ on $e_{X}$ and $e_{X\hat{\pi}(Z)}$ (with no intercept) to estimate the parametric component of Equation \eqref{eq:Yxp2}, i.e., $(\beta_{0},\beta_{1}-\beta_{0})$, and store the residuals of $Y$ from this regression as $e_{Y}^{*}=Y-\hat{\beta}_{0}^{T}X-(\hat{\beta}_{1}-\hat{\beta}_{0})^{T}X\hat{\pi}(Z)$. \item Fit a local quadratic regression (\citealt{fan1996local}) of $e_{Y}^{*}$ on $\hat{\pi}(Z)$ to estimate $K(p)$ and its derivative $K'(p)$. \end{enumerate} A semiparametric estimator of MTE is then given by
+When the errors $(\epsilon,\eta,V)$ are not normally distributed, imposing normality can lead to substantial bias in the estimates of target parameters (\citealt{arabmazar1982investigation}).
+To address this problem, \citet{HeckmanUrzuaVytlacil2006a} propose estimating Equation \eqref{eq:Yxp2} semiparametrically through Robinson's (1988) partialing-out procedure.
+In this case, the estimation of $\textup{MTE}(x,u)$ can be summarized in four steps: \begin{enumerate} \item \textit{Propensity score estimation}: Estimate the propensity scores using a standard logit or probit model, and denote them by $\hat{\pi}(Z)$; \item \textit{Partialing out}: Fit local linear regressions of $Y$, $X$, and $X\hat{\pi}(Z)$ on $\hat{\pi}(Z)$ and extract the residuals $e_{Y}$, $e_{X}$, and $e_{X\hat{\pi}(Z)}$; \item \textit{Parametric component}: Fit a simple linear regression of $e_{Y}$ on $e_{X}$ and $e_{X\hat{\pi}(Z)}$ (without an intercept) to estimate the parametric component of Equation \eqref{eq:Yxp2}, i.e., $(\beta_{0},\beta_{1}-\beta_{0})$, and store the residuals of $Y$ from this regression as $e_{Y}^{*}=Y-\hat{\beta}_{0}^{T}X-(\hat{\beta}_{1}-\hat{\beta}_{0})^{T}X\hat{\pi}(Z)$. \item \textit{Nonparametric component}: Fit a local quadratic regression (\citealt{fan1996local}) of $e_{Y}^{*}$ on $\hat{\pi}(Z)$ to estimate $K(p)$ and its derivative $K'(p)$. \end{enumerate} A semiparametric estimator of the MTE is then given by

+Either the parametric or the semiparametric estimator of $\widehat{\textup{MTE}}(x,u)$ can be used to construct a plug-in estimate of the MIE (Equation \ref{eq:plug-in}).
+Both approaches, however, rely on correct specification of the outcome model $\mathbb{E}[Y|X=x,\pi(Z)=p]$.